AnooshkhaShetty/Pomododo/README.md

 # Pomododo

-Pomododo, a customizable study timer website
+**Pomododo, a customizable study timer website to help you focus on any task you are working on**

 Keep your study habits accountable by choosing your study and break times.
 Keep track of how many hours you've studied in your dashboard.